Including wages and superannuation contributions as purchases at G11

 You must complete 1A if you’re reporting a GST obligation and 5A if you’re reporting a PAYG obligation (even when your instalment amount is zero).

-Not all amounts are being correctly reported at G1.
+Not correctly reporting all amounts at G1

-You should report the following only at G2:
+You should only report the following at G2:

 Not recording the sale of business assets.

-The sale price of business assets, that are not input taxed or GST-free, are taxable and must be reported at G1 and 1A.
+The sale price of business assets, that are not input taxed or GST-free are taxable and must be reported at G1 and 1A.

 Not including the sale of a business.

-Not providing your estimated net GST for the year when requesting a variation to your GST instalment amount.
+Not providing your estimated net GST for the year when requesting a variation to your GST instalment amount